Skip to Main Content

 3-Step Application for ADA Accommodations

-Step One: It is recommended that students begin the process of establishing services with the ADA Accommodations Office well before the semester begins.
-The first step is for the student to submit the “Application for ADA Accommodations.”
+• Step One: It is recommended that students begin the process of establishing services with the ADA Accommodations Office well before the semester begins.
+The first step is for the student to access the ADA Accommodations Portal and submit an “Application for Accommodations.”
+The Portal is separate from your MyJSCC account.
+You will use your alabama.edu email address as the username and create your own password.

-Step Two: Provide documentation to verify eligibility for services.
+• Step Two: Provide documentation to verify eligibility for services.
 Typically, a licensed psychologist, physician, or other appropriate professional provides the evaluation, diagnosis, and recommended accommodations in a detailed report.
 The ADA Accommodations Office is responsible for determining the acceptability of documentation and reserves the right to require additional information to determine the nature and impact of an individual’s disability.
 Also, the ADA Office maintains the right to reject documentation that does not verify a student’s disability or delineates reasonable accommodations.
-For “Disability Documentation Guidelines.”
 Please note that high school IEPs and “504 Plans” usually do not contain the necessary information to meet the documentation guidelines.
+Documentation should be uploaded with the “Application for Accommodations” in the ADA Accommodations Portal.
+Students or providers may also email documentation to ada@jeffersonstate.edu or mailed to 2601 Carson Road, Birmingham, AL 35215.

-Step Three: Schedule an intake appointment with the ADA Accommodations Office by emailing ada@jeffersonstate.edu.
-These appointments typically take an hour.
+• Step Three: Schedule an intake appointment with the ADA Accommodations Office by emailing ada@jeffersonstate.edu.
+These appointments are typically conducted over Zoom and take an hour.

 Implementing Classroom Accommodations